One of the most important things you can do as an actor is to dig into the script in front of you. This is referred to as script analysis.

 Perceptions

-This is a classic exercise that helps you discern your character’s position in the play and find out new information about them.
+This is a classic exercise that helps you discern your character’s position in the play and find out new information about them, giving insight into the character perceptions.
 This is a good exercise to do after you’ve done your first read-through of the play.
 It is a simple exercise and exists of making some lists.
 All you need to do is go through the play and make a list of:

-This will give you a great insight into your character, their position in the play and their relationships.
+This will give you a great insight into your character, their position in the play and their relationships from the actor’s perspective.
 This is the first big step in script analysis.

 5 Ws

-These are the 5 questions you now need to answer about your character.
+These are the 5 w questions you now need to answer about your character.
+The five ws are:

 Objectives

-This is linked to our “what” question in the 5 Ws.
-Objectives are crucial when it comes to building your character and improving your acting.
+This is linked to our “what” question in the 5 w questions.
+Character objectives and scene objectives are crucial when it comes to building your character and improving your acting.
 Action is all about doing actions to achieve your objectives.
 How can you do that without knowing what your objectives are?
 Your objectives are your goals, your wants, the things you want to achieve.

 The first thing you need to think about is your Super-Objective.
 This is your character’s objective over the course of the entire play.
 This is potentially also linked to the character’s objective for their life.
 While you may feel like they have more than one, try to focus on one thing in particular, or see if there is a wider objective that you feel encapsulates all the things they want.
 These can be linked to bigger universal ideas such as freedom or power.